openZH/covid_19_vaccination_campaign_ZH/README.md

 # Sars-Cov-2 Vaccination Campaign open government data reported by the Canton of Zurich

-This repository contains official open government data ressources of the Sars-Cov-2 vaccination campaign __in the Canton of Zurich__ conducted by the Department of Health of the Canton of Zurich. <br>
+This repository contains official open government data ressources of the Sars-Cov-2 vaccination campaign __in the Canton of Zurich__ conducted by the Department of Health of the Canton of Zurich.

-- Data ressources in this repository are updated once a day (on weekdays) by the Division for Data Analysis of the Office of Health Care of the Canton of Zurich. <br>
+Data ressources in this repository are updated once a day (on weekdays) by the Division for Data Analysis of the Office of Health Care of the Canton of Zurich.

-- Data corrections are made transparent with each update (see [last commit](https://github.com/openZH/covid_19_vaccination_campaign_ZH/commits/master)). <br>
+Data corrections are made transparent with each update (see [last commit](https://github.com/openZH/covid_19_vaccination_campaign_ZH/commits/master)).

 If you have questions regarding this repository, please contact the Specialist Unit for Open Government Data of the Canton of Zurich: <br>
 - [twitter.com/OpenDataZH](https://twitter.com/OpenDataZH) <br>